VictoriaMetrics/VictoriaMetrics/docs/relabeling.md

 ## Useful tips for metric relabeling

-* All the labels, which start from `__` prefix, are automatically removed from metrics after the relabeling.
+* All the labels, which start with `__` prefix, are automatically removed from metrics after the relabeling.
   So it is common practice to store temporary labels with names startigh with `__` during metrics relabeling.
 * All the target-level labels are automatically added to all the metrics scraped from targets, so target-level labels are available during metrics relabeling.